 Sveta is also familiar (though not yet fluent) with Cued Speech and finds it very beneficial to know how to pronounce words correctly and to be aware of others’ speech styles (including foreign accents).
 A former hearing aid user, Sveta now hears with a cochlear implant from Advanced Bionics which she loves.
 Sveta has limited benefits from the implant – due to the long duration of her deafness and almost no auditory memory prior to receiving the implant at the age of 20, she is not able to discriminate speech without lipreading or relying on other visual means.

-For public events Sveta is provided with CART writers and sign language interpreters to get full access to aural information.
+For public events Sveta is provided with CART writers and/or sign language interpreters to get full access to aural information.

 Why is accessibility important for me?

 English is my second spoken language that I started learning at age 11 as a foreign language requirement in a regular Russian school.
 I was transferred there to get a better secondary education after spending the first four years at a Russian school for the deaf.

 While I could easily understand deaf students and hearing teachers through Russian Sign Language, it was quite a challenge for me to be in a new school where I was the only deaf person and had to rely on lipreading to communicate with hearing students and teachers whom I couldn’t always understand.
 Despite my intelligence, I missed a lot in classes for seven years and had to do more work than my hearing classmates due to no formal communication accessibility such as CART writers and sign language interpreters.

 Only with support from my family, teachers, and some classmates, I could get through high school – though not on the equal footing with my hearing peers.